sebastian4/spring-rest-weather-info/README.md

 Development
 -----------

-- clone or download the git project and import the maven project on eclipse.
+- clone or download the git project from github
+- import the maven project on eclipse, use import maven projects.
 - should work on netbeans too, but has not been tested with this ide.
 - to run on development, a local tomcat should be setup on eclipse and right click on the project. and click run on server, and select the tomcat server.
+- to test unit tests right click on the unit tests and run as junit tests.
+- to test on the browser go to the urls previously shown.
 - to package the project use mvn package on eclipse, will generate a war file.
 note: when running mvn package, all tests have to pass, so the dev server should be running because one test tests the dev rest server.
 Or the RestWeatherInfoTest unit test can be deleted.